-How to determine if the apparatus is worth putting in the gym area inside your home – plus, examples of the type of workouts you can do on the Pilates reformer.
+How to determine if the Pilates reformer is worth putting in the gym area inside your home – plus examples of the type of workouts you can do on the apparatus.

 Many people wonder if a Pilates reformer should be included in the design of their home gym.
 Some of the questions I’m asked include: